wave2future/lucastizma_helpers/README.markdown

     - ( void )hide;
     - ( void )animationDidStop:( NSString * )animationID finished:( NSNumber * )finished context:( void * )context;

-### STPickerViewDelegate Methods ###
+### LTPickerViewDelegate Methods ###

     - ( void )pickerView:( UIPickerView * )pickerView didPickRows:( NSArray * )rows;
     - ( void )pickerViewDidCancel:( UIPickerView * )pickerView;

 *This class probably contains implementation-specific details, most (if not all) of which are indicated in ***bold*** below.*

-`STPickerView` was created because `UIPickerView` does not naturally facilitate picker views that can be easily shown (slide-up) and hidden (slide-down) without manually implementing view hiding.
+`LTPickerView` was created because `UIPickerView` does not naturally facilitate picker views that can be easily shown (slide-up) and hidden (slide-down) without manually implementing view hiding.
 It also includes a button toolbar similar to how `UIPickerView` does in Mobile Safari.

-`STPickerView` has a very simple implementation.
+`LTPickerView` has a very simple implementation.
 Once initialized with `UIView`'s `initWithFrame:` method and assigned a delegate and data source, you just call `show` and `hide` to slide-up and slide-down the picker view, respectively.
-In its current implementation, you do not add your instance of `STPickerView` as a subview to any view. **Instead, `STPickerView` adds itself (hidden) to the view of the selected view controller of a tab bar controller, which is assumed to be attached to the app delegate.
+In its current implementation, you do not add your instance of `LTPickerView` as a subview to any view. **Instead, `LTPickerView` adds itself (hidden) to the view of the selected view controller of a tab bar controller, which is assumed to be attached to the app delegate.
 This is implementation specific and needs to be changed.**

-Classes which make use of `STPickerView` should conform to the `STPickerViewDelegate` and `UIPickerViewDataSource` protocols. `STPickerView` will send callbacks to its delegate whenever the *Pick* or *Cancel* buttons are pressed, via `pickerView:didPickRows:` and `pickerViewDidCancel`, respectively.
-Pressing either button also hides the picker view.
-For now, `STPickerView` adds two buttons to its button toolbar: *Pick* and *Cancel*. **It is assumed that there are image assets named `picker-button-pick.png` and `picker-button-cancel.png` to be used as button graphics.**
+For now, `LTPickerView` adds two buttons to its button toolbar: *Pick* and *Cancel*. **It is assumed that there are image assets named `picker-button-pick.png` and `picker-button-cancel.png` to be used as button graphics.** Classes that make use of `LTPickerView` should conform to the `LTPickerViewDelegate` and `UIPickerViewDataSource` protocols. `LTPickerView` will send callbacks to its delegate whenever the *Pick* or *Cancel* buttons are tapped, via `pickerView:didPickRows:` and `pickerViewDidCancel`, respectively.
+Tapping either button also hides the picker view.

-`STPickerView` supports multi-row pickers, and `pickerView:didPickRows:` provides the delegate with an array of `NSNumber`s (as `NSInteger`s) that represent the selected rows of each component.
+`LTPickerView` supports multi-row pickers, and `pickerView:didPickRows:` provides the delegate with an array of `NSNumber`s (as `NSInteger`s) that represent the selected rows of each component.
 For example, in a three-component picker view, `pickerView:didPickRows:` might provide the following array: `[ 2, 0, 5 ]`.
 These means that the third, first, and sixth rows were selected from components one, two, and three, respectively.

-STViewController<a name="stviewcontroller"></a>
+LTViewController<a name="ltviewcontroller"></a>
 ----------------
 [(back to top)](#top)

-### STViewController Methods ###
+### LTViewController Methods ###

     - ( void )dismissKeyboard;

 *This class should not contain any implementation-specific details.*

-`STViewController`, which is a subclass of `UIViewController`, currently has only one method, `dismissKeyboard`, which effectively hides the on-screen keyboard if it is being displayed.
+`LTViewController`, which is a subclass of `UIViewController`, currently has only one method, `dismissKeyboard`, which effectively hides the on-screen keyboard if it is being displayed.
 This is done by inspecting all of this class's properties (including all properties defined by any superclass or subclass) and asking for those that respond to the `isFirstResponder` selector.
 Any that are found are passed the `resignFirstResponder` message, which hides the keyboard as a side effect.
 In actuality, there can only be one first responder because of Cocoa's responder chain design paradigm, so continuing to check for a first responder after having already encountered one is not necessary.

 This method is convenient when you either don't know or don't care to manage any number of UI elements that can display the keyboard.
 Normally, something like the following is necessary: